 My daughter loves her career as a probation officer.
 She is very good at what she does, and finds the work both challenging and rewarding.
 Yet her client case load includes some of the most unsavoury of individuals, found guilty by the courts of child abuse, domestic violence, sexual assault or worse, many of them living with added complexities like addictions or mental health issues.
 She’s been insulted and screamed at by distraught clients.
 Police are sometimes dispatched to her workplace to intervene in potentially dangerous crises.
+Few of us could even imagine working in her office every day.

 Yet whenever I ask my daughter what kind of day she’s had today, I marvel at her continuing ability to truly care about the work she does, despite the many challenges of working within the criminal justice system, dealing with an often-desperate clientele, and an almost overwhelming legal bureaucracy.